-Lots of kids love the wonderful Webkinz stuffed animals.
-Not just and animal party, a Webkinz theme party can adapt some of the fun games from the Webkinz website to play as birthday party games.
+A Webkinz party can adapt some of the fun games from the Webkinz website to play as birthday party games.
+Lots of kids love the wonderful Webkinz (Amazon link) stuffed animals, so this is not just an animal party!

 Use the ideas and games from one party or the other, or take some from each!

 On the Webkinz party invitations we told guests to bring their favorite Webkinz or small stuffed animal.
 We had streamers and balloons in multi-colors everywhere, just like the Webkinz website!
 FYI - Our party lasted for 1 1/2 hours.